-USING THE STRATEGIES
+PURPOSE OF THE STANDARD STRATEGIES

-With the fixed-function T640 you do not have to create your control strategies from scratch.
-Instead, you just load and run one of the pre-configured fixed-function strategies stored in the instrument's ROM.
-Once a fixed-function strategy is loaded you can, directly via the front panel, alter any default parameter values to suit your plant requirements, then save the customised database for future use (via the T600 block's FullSave or PartSave parameters).
+In general, control strategies are created on a PC within the LINtools package then downloaded to the T640 across the LIN or ALIN.
+As an alternative, however, you can load and run one of the pre-configured 'standard strategies' supplied inside each T640, instead of creating your own strategies from scratch.
+Once a standard strategy is loaded you can, directly via the front panel, alter any default parameter values to suit your plant requirements, then save the customised database for future use (via the T600 block's FullSave or PartSave parameters - see the LIN Blocks Reference Manual).
 Accessing the database is described in Chapter 4, User interface.
-The tutorial in Chapter 3 also gives you some practice at editing and saving the parameter values of a fixed-function strategy via the front panel.
+The tutorial in Chapter 3 also gives you some practice at editing the parameter values of a standard strategy via the front panel.